Nikitatoser/Portf/README.md

 ## Features

-- **Home**: A welcoming introduction with a brief overview of my professional journey.
-- **Education**: Information about my academic background and relevant qualifications.
+- **Home**: Information about my academic background and relevant qualifications.
 - **Skills**: An outline of my professional skills and proficiencies.
 - **Technical Skills**: A more detailed breakdown of my technical expertise and tools I work with.
 - **Contact**: A form for visitors to reach out for potential collaborations or inquiries.